macs30122-winter24/final-project-the-procrastinators/readme.md

   * `GenerateRuralityTables.py`: Script which creates county level rurality indicators based upon the tract and zip level USDA ERS county level indicators, before merging them with the CDC Rurality indicators.
   * `GeocodeHospitals.py`: Script which geocodes the hospitals from the `CleanHospitals` script
   * `GetShapes.py`: Script which acquires county shapefiles.
-  * `GoogleAPIBuddy.py`: Small wrapper class for interacting with Google's geocoding API.
+  * `GoogleAPIBuddy.py`: Small wrapper class for interacting with Google Maps API, currently only handles geocoding.
 * Analyzed the impact of hospital closures and conversions on migration (`MigrationAnalysis.ipynb`)
 * Created initial project proposal
 * Created majority of `readme.md`